To ensure that Jersey’s most talented athletes have every chance of realising their full potential, JSF has created the Performance Programme.

 Coach Development delivery is based around a unique blend of short practical seminars focused towards relevant areas of youth athlete development.
 In addition the JSF is an accredited 1st4Sport Education Centre and currently offers formal QCF Accredited Level 1 and 2 Multi Skills (Physical Literacy) qualification, and Level 1, 2 and 3 Strength and Conditioning qualifications.
 These qualifications will allow local coaches a pathway into working in physical literacy and strength training.

 We are committed to bringing international expertise and innovation to the Island.
-In 2017 we are delighted to launch our inaugural Jersey Sport Foundation Conference which will focus around physical literacy and youth development.
-We hope that this Conference will put Jersey on the map internationally for youth sport science and coaching.
+In our inaugural Jersey Sport Foundation Conference in 2017 our focus was around physical literacy and youth development and in 2019 we were delighted to welcome Kevin Giles, an international superstar of physical literacy and performance development.
+We hope that these Conferences will put Jersey on the map internationally for youth sport science and coaching.

-The JSF Performance Internship is designed to allow local students and coaches get real world practical performance athlete coaching experience, whilst following a formal vocational qualification pathway to qualify them as independent practitioners in the realm of physical preparation.
+The JSF Performance Internship is designed to allow local students and coaches get real world practical experience coaching performance athletes, whilst following a formal vocational qualification pathway to qualify them as independent practitioners in the realm of physical preparation.

-The internship will allow practitioners or future practitioners to gain the valuable experience and knowledge to enhance their ability to gain employment on and off Island in Jersey.
+The internship will allow practitioners or future practitioners to gain the valuable experience and knowledge to enhance their ability to gain employment on and off island.
 It also provides an invaluable option for local sport and fitness professionals to learn new skills or refine their current ones through expert workshops.

 Participants will be able to get hands on experience with the Island highest performing athletes under the watchful eye and tutelage of the JSF Performance Coaches.
 The Programme supports a range of athletes from developmental level to world class, so the breadth and depth of experience available is exceptional.